rmit-fsd-2026-s1/a2-fsd-pra01-02-wed-6-30pm-alex-t05/README.md

 for one-to-one relations
     One-to-one relations | TypeORM 2026, Typeorm.io, viewed 6 June 2026, <https://typeorm.io/docs/relations/one-to-one-relations/>.
 ‌
+Chakra v2 forms, used in componts EventModal, ApplicationModal Adebayo, S. (n.d.).
+Form Control. [online] Chakra UI: Simple, Modular and Accessible UI Components for your React Applications.
+Available at: https://v2.chakra-ui.com/docs/components/form-control [Accessed 7 Jun.
+2026].

+Use of Generative AI:
+Generative AI tools including Claude, Chatgpt and Copilot were used in this project primarily for bug diagonisisand, inline completion for repetitive areas and for conceptual exploration.
+Generated code snippets were critically analysed and care was taken to suitibly modify and adapt any outputs before implementation.

 NEED TO DO:
 finish of validations to applicaiton and vendorcomments